 Constraints are not flattened so that information to create range domains and identify the desired length for textual attributes is available in the model.

 The following code shows how the Flattener transformation can be configured to pre-process the application schema so that it can be converted to an ArcGIS workspace model.
-Note that the map entries defined for the homogeneous geometry rule can be extended to take into account further geometry types that may occur in a given application schema.
+Note that the process map entries defined for the homogeneous geometry rule can be extended to take into account further geometry types that may occur in a given application schema.